innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 3. Store training data and experiment results in Google Storage.
 This is dictated by our framework choice (TensorFlow).
 TF natively works with Google Storage urls, but does not yet support S3 urls.
 In more details:
-   * use worker local disk as `temp` space for downloading dataset in its native format, and unpacking. we use local storage because tools like `tar`, `zip`, `curl` do not support cloud storage
+   * use worker local disk as `temp` space for downloading dataset in its native format, and unpacking.
+     We have to use local storage because tools like `tar`, `zip`, `curl` only work with local filesystem, no cloud.
    * use Google Storage bucket to store preprocessed data.
 TF has built-in unitilies for data preparation and storing in space-efficient `TFRecord` format.
 All these utilities transparently support Google Storage cloud urls (but do not support S3 urls yet).
 This data is durable, and we will be training many models off it.
 Therefore we can not use worker local storage - data must survive worker termination!
    * use Google Storage bucket to store experiment results - checkpoints and TesorBoard events.
 Again, this data has to be durable.
-Since Tensorboard natively supports Google Storage urls, we can visualise experiment results right off the Google Storage bucket!
+Since TensorBoard natively supports Google Storage urls, we can visualise experiment results right off the Google Storage bucket!

 Doing the above manually is not hard, but does not scale well.
 Manually provisioning and starting EC2 workers